Miguelzamora13/ptb-php/README.md

         # We define the next step (third step) here:
         _nextStepOfConversation(
             // Here, we get the name we saved in the cache automatically
             //       in the function parameter.
-The _setConversationData(...) helper.
+Related to the _setConversationData(...) helper.
             closure: function($name) { // THIRD AND FINAL STEP

                 # Storing the text value in a variable: